jakebathman/tailwindcss-uk-docs/source/docs/adding-new-utilities.blade.md

 Although Tailwind provides a pretty comprehensive set of utility classes out of the box, you may run into situations where you need to add a few of your own.

-Deciding on the best way to extend a framework can be paralyzing, so here are some best practices to help you add your own utilities in the most idiomatic way possible.
+Deciding on the best way to extend a framework can be paralysing, so here are some best practises to help you add your own utilities in the most idiomatic way possible.

 ---